Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Additional applications

 Second, the Latin American response to economic instability has often involved expanding Conditional Cash Transfer (CCT) programs.
 Programs like Brazil's \textit{Bolsa Família} and Mexico's \textit{Progresa} (later \textit{Oportunidades}) link CCT payments to school attendance.
 Rather than cutting these programs during economic downturns, governments have often expanded them \citep{blomquist2002social,Rawlings2005}.
 Research indicates that during the crises of the late 1990s and early 2000s, these programs acted as automatic stabilizers by maintaining the purchasing power of the poorest families, which ensured that children were not pulled out of school to work, a common coping mechanism during recessions in the region \citep{DeJanvry2006}.

 Third, when US school districts faced both operational shutdowns and looming budget shortfalls during the COVID-19 pandemic, the American Rescue Plan (ARP) of 2021 included strict Maintenance of Equity provisions for the Elementary and Secondary School Emergency Relief (ESSER) fund.
 States were legally prohibited from cutting per-pupil spending in high-poverty schools at a rate faster than in the rest of the district \citep{USDeptEd2021}.
 Furthermore, the statute required districts to reserve at least 20\% of funds to address learning loss via interventions explicitly targeting underrepresented subgroups, including low-income families, children with disabilities, and English learners \citep{Jordan2021}.
-This forced a reprioritization toward the most vulnerable.\footnote{This episode is in contrast with the responses during the 2008 recession in the US, where budget cuts involve deprioritizing worst-off students.}
+This forced a reprioritization toward the most vulnerable.\footnote{This episode is in contrast with the responses during the 2008 recession in the US, where budget cuts involved deprioritizing the worst-off students.}

 These examples reveal a planner that seeks to mitigate the suffering of the worst-off agents in times of crisis.
-Such a preference exhibits \owhps, which corresponds to a monotonic decreasing fan: as aggregate welfare $v$ falls, the set of welfare weights $\Pi(v)$ expands toward the edges of the simplex, forcing the planner to resolve tradeoffs closer to the Rawlsian ideal precisely when resources are most scarce.
+Such a preference is consistent with \owhps, which corresponds to a monotonic decreasing fan: as aggregate welfare $v$ falls, the set of welfare weights $\Pi(v)$ expands toward the edges of the simplex, forcing the planner to resolve trade-offs closer to the Rawlsian ideal precisely when resources are most scarce.

-\subsection{Income distribution.}
+\subsection{Income distribution}

 Measures of income inequality are often rooted in social welfare functions.
 The view that income inequality should be assessed through a normative framework dates back to \cite{daltonEJ1920}, who argued that inequality measures must be derived from an explicit aggregation procedure.\footnote{This contrasts with the ``Italian school'' (notably Corrado Gini), which favored statistical measures of dispersion without explicit welfare foundations.
 See \cite{atkinson2015} for an overview.} \cite{atkinson1970measurement} formalized this link, demonstrating that any inequality measure that is monotone in the Lorenz dominance order is implicitly a utilitarian aggregation of a concave utility function.
 Specifically, Atkinson's influential index is derived from additively aggregating utilities with constant relative risk aversion.